 - accurate evidence-based information about illegal drugs, their use and effects

 - guidance about how to talk to a young person about illegal drugs, and ways that parents can protect against drug use and related harms

 - information about how to help someone who has taken an illegal drug.

 Positive choices parent portal is a collection of resources to guide parents and carers on accurate drug information, how to protect against drug use and related harms and videos to guide parent and carer discussions with their children.

-The other talk: Let's talk about alcohol and drugs is the Australian drug foundation website.
+Having the conversation is from the Australian drug foundation website.
 It provides resources to support Australian families to talk openly about alcohol and other drugs and is an important step when preparing your child for a teenage party.